 Works begin to remove the Gap Road level crossing

-Work is about to start on the Gap Road level crossing removal, to free up Sunbury’s worst traffic bottleneck 2 years earlier than first planned.
+Work has begun on the Gap Road level crossing removal, to free up Sunbury’s worst traffic bottleneck 2 years earlier than first planned.

-In early July, digging will begin alongside Gap Road and Station Street as we relocate underground services and remove a small number of trees before major construction on the new road underpass starts later this year.
+Crews have dug alongside Gap Road and Station Street to relocate underground services and remove a small number of trees before major construction on the new road underpass starts later this year.

 Detailed design work continues on the project, but traffic changes will be needed on Gap Road to keep workers and road users safe until major construction is complete in 2022.

-From 5 July, 1 westbound traffic lane will be closed on Gap Road/Station Street between Horne and Evans streets, with the other lane remaining open.
-The westbound bike lane and pedestrian path will also be closed, with detours in place.
+Westbound traffic lane is now closed on Gap Road/Station Street between Horne and Evans streets, with the other lane remaining open.
+The westbound bike lane and pedestrian path is also closed, with detours in place.

 The Gap Road level crossing will be replaced 2 years early, with a new rail bridge and a road underpass on Gap Road/Station Street between Horne Street and Evans Street, including a shared path on both sides to provide a safe connection for pedestrians and cyclists.